 If you need to purchase a lead for your EV then make sure you buy one rated at 32A for a full electric vehicle, if you have a hybrid only a 16A is usually required.
 Most EVs will come with a lead supplied, but check with your dealer to make sure.

 The Sync EV is currently available in black or white.

 The untethered SyncEV retails at £599, with the tethered model at £649.
 The CT clamp (recommended) is around £30-35.
 Installation costs will vary but may be cheaper than other models due to inbuilt PEN fault and RCD protection.

 Sync EV installed

 The Sync EV is a great unit for something so small.
 It is really simple to fit so will please installers, and also keep installation costs down.
-For those wanting just a socket and not a tethered unit it is highly recommended, especially if you don’t have solar otherwise, the Zappi or Hypervolt maybe the preferred choice.
+For those wanting just a discreet socket and not a larger tethered unit it is highly recommended, especially if you don’t have solar, otherwise the Zappi or Hypervolt maybe the preferred choice.